 Technology and innovation are the two most influential driving forces that have revamped a variety of trends in modern times.
 They have not only initiated the transformation of various industries but also increased the focus on the sustainability and efficiency aspects for the betterment of the world.
-One such industry is the lighting industry that has greatly evolved in recent years.
+One such industry is the lighting industry which has greatly evolved in recent years.

-According to the top commercial lighting manufacturers, the lighting industry has achieved a host of milestones in the 21st century, namely increased utilization of light emitting diodes (LEDs), integration of IoT and the introduction of smart lighting controls.
+According to the top commercial lighting manufacturers, the lighting industry has achieved a host of milestones in the 21st century, namely increased utilization of light-emitting diodes (LEDs), integration of IoT and the introduction of smart lighting controls.

-What are lighting controls?
+What are Lighting Controls?

 Lighting controls are a range of smart lighting devices that can regulate the levels, quality and characteristics of light in a defined space.
 These smart devices aid in reducing electricity wastage while simultaneously encouraging energy efficiency.